ibrahimhamada/FM-Modulation-/README.md

 In this project, FM is implmented using:

-1) MATLAB
+A) MATLAB
-2) SIMULINK Blocks
+B) SIMULINK Blocks
-3) SIMULINK TOOLBOXES
+C) SIMULINK TOOLBOXES